coreos/docs/coreupdate/on-premises-deployment.md

 #ENABLE_PACKAGE_UPLOADS: true

 # (Optional) Enable if syncing with upstream CoreUpdate instances.
-# Zero value is disabled.
+# Value is minutes.
+Zero value is disabled.
 # This should be disabled if you plan to synchronize packages manually.
-UPSTREAM_SYNC_INTERVAL: 1
+UPSTREAM_SYNC_INTERVAL: 10

 # (Optional) enables TLS
 #TLS_CERT_FILE: